Plasma Mass Spectrometry

 The EMP facility is a part of EAPS’s Center for Geochemical Analysis.
 It is open to the entire MIT and WHOI (Woods Hole Oceanographic Institution) research community, with occasional use by external personnel.
 With its two JEOL JXA-733 Superprobes, the EMP provides a complete quantitative analysis of microscopic volumes of solid materials through x-ray emission spectrometry, and it provides high-resolution scanning electron and elemental x-ray images (also known as concentration maps).
 There are two types of scanning electron images: backscattered electron images, which show compositional contrast, and secondary electron images, which show enhanced surface and topographic features.
 In addition, scanning cathodoluminescence images, which is an image formed by light emission in response to electron interaction with the sample, can also be obtained.

-Work in the Isotope Geochemistry and Geochronlogy Lab has three themes: timescale calibration, evolution of continental crust, and environmental geochemistry.
-The research group is directed by Professor Sam Bowring.
+Work in the Isotope Geochemistry and Geochronology Lab has three major themes: high-precision geochronology applied to earth history, origin and evolution of continental lithosphere, and environmental geochemistry.
+The research group is directed by Professor Samuel Bowring.

 The Organic Geochemistry Laboratory supports research in geobiology and biogeochemistry.
 There are two GS-MS systems based on an Agilent mass selective detector and a Micromass Autospec double focusing mass spectrometer.
 A water Q-TOF Micro LC_MS system enable analysis of intact polar lipids and pigments.
 Carbon, hydrogen, and nitrogen isotope analyses of bulk materials and individual organic compounds are made with a Thermo-Finnigan Delta Plus XL instrument.